simplecontainer/smr/README.md

 ===========

 > [!IMPORTANT]
-> The project is not stable yet.
+> The project is alpha.

 Introducing Kubernetes alike features for docker.
 Deploy to docker daemons with ease using the simplecontainer.
 Works as an overlay over docker daemon and providing API for orchestrating containers and additional resources like configuration, secret, etc.